alexajuno/notes/book/The Code of The Extraordinary Mind.md

 - Is this book some sort of promotion for his website and business?
 Links to the website are everywhere.
 I would say that I don't really like this book so far.
 Not too new ideas but not focused ideas either.
 ### Chapter 5: Upgrade your systems for living

+- This book gives me a lot of doubts and counter-points to be made.
+It sounds too generic and too specific at the same point, and it's not even the bigger picture that I observe.
+	- For example, the writing speed.
+I mean it depends on so many factors of how long it takes to write a chapter , and there also the learning curve.
+As you progress further, you'll reach a point where the progress grow slower.
+I mean the idea of improving the frameworks is good but it's the sequential parts that make this book isn't that good in my pov.
+I guess I'll just skim  the rest instead of heavy reading.
+A bit disappointed.